nminoru/pib/README.md

 pib permits an unprivileged program to use InfiniBand userspace verbs.
 However Linux operating system limits the maximum memory size that an unprivileged process may lock via mlock() and ibv_reg_mr() calls mlock() internally.
-This default max locked memory is only 64 K bytes.
+This default max-locked-memory is only 64 K bytes.

-There are two solutions to avoid this trouble:

-* Your program runs under privileged mode.
-* Increase max locked memory limit for unprivileged user.
+To avoid this trouble, run your program under privileged mode or increase max-locked-memory limit for unprivileged user.

-** `ulimit -l unlimited`
-** Add the following two lines in the file /etc/security/limits.conf and then reboot.
+If you choose the latter, add the following two lines in the file /etc/security/limits.conf and then reboot.

     * soft memlock unlimited
     * hard memlock unlimited

+Or you can also set it temporarily to do `ulimit -l unlimited`.

 Future work
 ===========